jrroosevelt/VS2PCG/game_modes.md

 While on Player A's side, if this character wounds a defending main character, KO that main character.

 ### Infiltrator
-Once per turn, during Player A's Main Phase
+Once per turn, during Player A's Main Phase but not during combat, Player A may have this character make a melee attack (from Player B's side) against a main character *in its row*.

+Exhaust the **Infiltrator** to start the attack.
+(If it was exhausted, ready it first.)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NTYwOTg0MjMsNTgyOTU2MzExXX0=
+eyJoaXN0b3J5IjpbMjAxNzQxNDcxMSw1ODI5NTYzMTFdfQ==
 -->